luiismuro/signup-form-automation-selenium-java/README.md

   cd signup-form-automation-selenium-java
 - Execute SignupTest file
   mvn test -Dtest=SignupTest
-- Execute LoginTest file
+- Execute tests.LoginTest file
-  mvn test -Dtest=LoginTest
+  mvn test -Dtest=tests.LoginTest

 ## Remarks
 - If you have IntelliJ IDEA IDE you can run directly on the environment by clicking on "Run"